Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/10-advanced-features/pki-certificates-ocsp-support.md

-# Feature: PKI Certificates: OCSP Support
+# PKI Certificates: OCSP Support

 Combine Version 3.13.2 added support for OCSP and provides an OCSP Responder Endpoint through the TAP Dashboard servers.

 ### Configuration

-To enable OCSP you [set the following](../../tutorials/deploying-testing/how-to-add-configs) configuration value to `true`:
+To enable OCSP you [set the following](../../tutorials/operations/how-to-edit-combine-configuration) configuration value to `true`:

 `combine.tap.certificates.ocsp`